 About the Initiative

 After two years of discussion, planning, community feedback, and NJDOE review, on January 22, 2019, the Toms River Regional School District community was asked to vote to repair and restore facilities and grounds at our eighteen school buildings and five outbuildings across 52 square miles.
-The community came together and the referendum passed overwhelmingly.
+We thank the community for coming together to pass the referendum.

 During the 2017-2018 school year, 19 informational town hall-style meetings were held and projects discussed at public board meetings for the purpose of actively seeking public input in order to craft the best proposal.
 In 2018-2019, regional meetings were held to present the final detailed proposals and to answer remaining questions.